 These homemade pizza pockets are made with pillows soft bread dough and finely chopped pepperonis and gooey mozzarella cheese.
 They are hearty, protein-packed and surprisingly easy to make!

 Our family seems to be constantly on the go, and keeping bierocks and pizza pockets in the freezer has been a lifesaver.
 We can eat something that is both hot and homemade and ready to eat with less than a minute of microwave time.
 It’s all about survival sometimes, guys!

 As an amazon associate, this post contains affiliate links, which means I make a small commission at no extra cost to you.
 See my full disclosure here.

 WHY THIS RECIPE WORKS

-These pizza pockets are super easy to make and require minimal hands on time!
+These homemade pizza pockets are super easy to make and require minimal hands on time!
 Since I am using a ‘quick’ dough recipe, they only have to rise for an hour!
 It’s also one of my simplest dough recipes, perfect for any skill level.
 Beginners, I see you and I’ve got you covered!

 This is a three step cooking process, involving sautéing the sausage and and then making the dough and stuffing the rolls.
 This recipe generously yields eighteen large rolls or 36 mini rolls!